Chang'e 5: Lunar sample research

-The ~1731 g of lunar samples collected by Chang'e-5 have enormous scientific meanings in terms of their abnormally young ages (<2.0 billion years old).
-At least 27 fundamental questions can be answered by those samples on lunar chronology, petrogenesis, regional setting, geodynamic and thermal evolution, and regolith formation, especially, calibrating the lunar chronology function, constraining the lunar dynamo status, unraveling the deep mantle properties, and assessing the Procellarum KREEP Terrain structures.
+The ~1731 g of lunar samples collected by Chang'e 5 have enormous scientific importance, due to their abnormally young ages (<2.0 billion years old).
+In particular, they may provide insights on lunar chronology, petrogenesis, regional setting, geodynamic and thermal evolution, regolith formation, calibrating the lunar chronology function, constraining the lunar dynamo status, unraveling the deep mantle's properties, and assessing the Procellarum KREEP Terrain structures.

 Dating this relatively young part of the Moon's surface would provide an additional calibration point for estimating the surface ages of other Solar System bodies.
 Wu Yanhua (吴艳华), deputy director of the China National Space Administration (CNSA) announced that the new samples will be shared with the UN and international partners for space research purposes.

 Preliminary analysis of the basalt lava samples taken from Oceanus Procellarum, led by the Chinese Academy of Geological Sciences, determined the age of these rocks to be close to 1.96 billion years old, filling a critical age-gap of available lunar rock samples, which, among other applications, can assist in further calibrating planetary crater chronological tools.
 The team discovered evidence of hydroxyl molecules in the samples through reflectance spectra, indicating the likely presence of water molecules up to 120 ppm.
 The researchers postulated the water and hydroxyl molecules had been embedded in the lunar soil through solar wind.

+Polycyclic aromatic hydrocarbons (PAHs) molecules were also discovered in the lunar soil samples.
+Their structures are highly condensed being comparable to ~4 nanometer graphene sheets.
+Meteorite impacts on the moon are the most likely source for theses molecules but the lunar soil is more enriched in polycyclic aromatics than meteorites suggesting a possible de novo formation.
+The formation or depositing of polycyclic aromatic hydrocarbons may be a significant role in the accretion of Carbon in lunar regolith.
+They are more stable than small organic compounds like amino acids which are likely destroyed by meteorite impacts.

 First Chinese flag on the Moon

-Chang'e 5's lunar lander deployed the first Chinese flag on the moon.
-The flag was made from a composite material to withstand the moon's harsh environment without fading or deforming.
+Chang'e 5's lunar lander deployed the first Chinese flag on the Moon.
+The flag was made from a composite material to withstand the Moon's harsh environment without fading or deforming.
 Chinese scientists spent over a year testing dozens of possible materials for the flag.
 Weighing only 12 grams, it can maintain its true colors under a temperature difference of plus or minus 150 degrees Celsius.

 Related missions

 Chang'e 5-T1

-Chang'e 5-T1 is an experimental robotic lunar mission that was launched on 23 October 2014, to conduct atmospheric re-entry tests on the capsule design that was planned to be used in the Chang'e 5 mission.
+Chang'e 5-T1 is an experimental robotic lunar mission as a preliminary to Chang'e 5 that was launched on 23 October 2014, to conduct atmospheric re-entry tests on the capsule design that was planned to be used in the Chang'e 5 mission.
 Its service module, called DFH-3A, remained in orbit around the Earth before being relocated via Earth–Moon L2 to lunar orbit by 13 January 2015, where it is using its remaining 800 kg of fuel to test maneuvers critical to future lunar missions.